dhruv-suthar-aktiv/tes_repo/README.md

-# Learning git by max
+# Learning git on ds